-If you want to start Christmas morning or Boxing Day morning with a refreshing stroll or have a stretch after indulging in Christmas dinner, then Liverpool has plenty of scenic options to choose from.
+If you want to start your morning with a refreshing stroll or end your day with some fresh air, then Liverpool has plenty of scenic walking options to choose from.

 Allerton Country Walk